 Proposal 3: Selection of Independent Registered Public Accounting Firm.
-Ratification of the selection of Deloitte as our independent registered public accounting firm for the year ending December 31, 2020 requires the affirmative vote of the holders of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy at the Annual Meeting.
-The vote is advisory and therefore not binding on the Audit Committee, the Board or the Company.
+Ratification of the selection of Deloitte as our independent registered public accounting firm for the year ending December 31, 2021 requires the affirmative vote of the holders of a majority of the voting power of the outstanding voting LP Units entitled to vote and present in person or by proxy at the Annual Meeting.
+The vote is advisory and therefore not binding on the audit committee of the Board (the "Audit Committee"), the Board or the Company.
+Abstentions will be counted as votes "AGAINST" the ratification of the selection of our independent registered public accounting firm.